JusticeWorks YouthCare operates Compass Academies which are approved Alternative Education for Disruptive Youth Programs (AEDY).

 At Compass Academy students are given a variety of assessments to help determine functioning levels and behavioral needs.
 A positive behavioral approach is used which has been proven to increase likelihood of success.
 The school also integrates the PBIS system to support adherence to the school rules and routines.

 - Social skills instruction

 - Behavior Management Plan with a point system

-- The WhyTry curriculum will be implemented as part of regular instruction as part of Life Skills.
-WhyTry has been proven to reduce school violence and lower dropout rates.
+- The WhyTry curriculum to reduce school violence and lower dropout rates

-The Compass Academy strives to instill the importance of community involvement and good citizenship with all of our students.
-We feel that often students placed in an Alternative School are falsely labeled as “bad kids” and they have nothing positive to offer the communities in which they reside.
-The Compass Academy currently works closely with several local businesses, providing our students an opportunity to volunteer, gaining valuable work experience as well as learning the social skills needed to be successful on the job.
+Compass Academy strives to instill the importance of community involvement and good citizenship with all of our students.
+We feel that often students placed in alternative schools are falsely labeled as “bad kids” and they have nothing positive to offer the communities in which they reside.
+Compass Academy works closely with local businesses, neighbors and community organizations to expose students to a variety of resources and provide volunteer and work opportunities.

 Check out our results!